LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

    #.
 Ahoy, Houston!
 We spied a problem!
 The value of ``launchReady`` assigned
       in the first ``if/else`` block got changed in the second ``if/else`` block.
 Dangerous waters, Matey.

+      The issue is with the ``launchReady`` value being assigned and reassigned based on different checks.
-Since the issue is with ``launchReady``, ONE way to fix the logic error is to use a different variable to store the fuel check result.
+      One way to fix the logic error is to use two different variables to store the results of checking the fuel readiness (lines 6-13) and checking the crew and computer readiness (lines 15-22).

       Update your code to do this.
 Verify that your change works by updating the ``console.log`` statements.

       `Fix it at repl.it <https://repl.it/@launchcode/DebugLogicErrors5>`__

+      :ref:`Check your solution <errors-and-debugging-exercise-solutionsEe>`.

    #.
 Almost done, so wipe the sweat off your brow!
 Add a final ``if/else`` block
       to print a countdown and "Liftoff!" if all the checks pass, or print "Launch scrubbed" if any check fails.

       Blimey!
 That's some good work.
-Now go feed your parrot.